-The Board currently consists of five (5) directors and the term for each of the present directors expires immediately following the Meeting.
-Mr. Christopher H. Rudge, current Chairman of the Board of the Corporation, is not standing for re-election to the Board.
+The Board currently consists of four (4) directors and the term for each of the present directors expires immediately following the Meeting.
 The four (4) persons named below will be presented for election at the Meeting as management's nominees.
 Management of the Company does not contemplate that any of the nominees will be unable to serve as a director, but if that should occur for any reason prior to the Meeting or if additional nominees should be presented, the persons named in the enclosed form of proxy reserve the right to vote for another nominee or nominees in their discretion.
 Each director elected will hold office until the next annual meeting of the Shareholders or until his successor is duly elected or appointed pursuant to the Company's by-laws, unless the director's office is earlier vacated.